Server-Factory/Mail-Server-Factory/README.md

 ![](Documentation/Thunderbird.png)

-*Note:* Pay attention to custom port numbers!
+*Note:* Pay attention to custom port number.

 Once configuration is filled in the form, you must accept TLS certificate: